-- 9.1 All buildings will have a lifetime of several decades, if not centuries, so more than ever it is important that they are flexible in use and adaptable to future occupier needs. - 9.2 It is felt that the proposed design for this project maximises the useable space within the dwelling, through functional layout, and provides scope to adapt and modify the housing to meet future requirements. - 9.3 The scheme has also been developed to meet the majority of the Lifetime Homes standards, which ensures a flexible blueprint for accessible and adaptable housing in any setting. - 9.4 The dwelling will be fully fitted with the latest broadband access technology and fittings will be installed to facilitate home working. - 9.5 An electric vehicle charging point will be installed, should future occupants have an electric vehicle requirement.
+- 9.1 All buildings will have a lifetime of several decades, if not centuries, so more than ever it is important that they are flexible in use and adaptable to future occupier needs. - 9.2 It is felt that the proposed house designs for this project maximise the useable space within the dwellings, through functional layout, and provides scope to adapt and modify the housing to meet future requirements. - 9.3 The scheme has also been developed to meet the majority of the Lifetime Homes standards, which ensures a flexible blueprint for accessible and adaptable housing in any setting. - 9.4 The dwellings will be fully fitted with the latest broadband access technology and fittings will be installed to facilitate home working. - 9.5 An electric vehicle charging point will be installed for each property, should future occupants have an electric vehicle requirement.